AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit1.md.txt

 ## 1.3 Expressions and Assignment Statements

+- [ ] Describe the functionality of a program using a single-line comment.
+- [ ] Use operators to construct compound expressions.
+- [ ] Evaluate the results of an expression with an assignment statement.
+	- [ ] I will understand and practice proper commenting in programming

 Math Operators are a very important part of computing.
 Below are the most common operators that we will be using in this course.
 | Symbol | Name  | Usage |
 | :---:  | :---: | :---: |